-Written by Leska Tomash — For those of us in the Northern Hemisphere, summer is here, and what better time of year for “THE condiment” of summer: extra virgin olive oil!
+For many of us around the world, summer is nearly here, and what better time of year for “THE condiment” of summer: extra virgin olive oil!
 Commonly referred to as “evoo,” extra virgin olive oils, although all derived from the same delicious fruit, can vary greatly in flavor, color and texture depending on region and variety — making them unique and suitable for different uses, from a light finishing oil to a more robust oil.

 In our collection, we have amazing high-quality extra virgin olive oils from Italy, Spain, Greece, France, Tunisia and South Africa, and our quest for superior olive oils around the globe forever continues!
 We are always searching for other regions with unique terroir — which translates to unique, specific flavor profiles, just like with wine — to add to our stellar line-up of extra virgin olive oils (oh, and one special, truly singular virgin olive oil…more later!)

 And it is true that oils in our collection span a wide range of color, texture, aroma and flavor.
 But there is a key element in common for all our oils: each producer presses and mills their olive oils on the land of their groves.
 This is a critical component, as the olives do not have to travel — so they are pressed fresh right off the trees, meaning they impart the best possible taste and health attributes.
 Each producer can control every aspect of olive oil production, from the tree to the bottle.